pbrook/pypruss/README.md

 loading and unloading this in the library called modprobe() with an optional argument for the DDR size.
 To do it manually its "modprobe uio_pruss".
 This must be done on every boot.

+Update: It appears there is trouble with the pasm compiler.
+The following might not work..

 To try the blinkled example:
 ----------------------------